michaelb/auto-ytdl/README.md

 > fix music with no length bug

 > Fix --playing option not working in chrome 86
 > Youtube-dl dependency is replaced by youtube-dlc since former was not updated to a working version yet.
-I expect youtube-dlc to release fixes faster now that the whole RIAA thing has seriously hurt youtube-dl
+I expect youtube-dlc to release fixes faster now that the whole RIAA thing has seriously hurt youtube-dl.
+If you execute from source and modify your config to use "youtube-dl", the requirement becomes optional.

 # Table of Contents